EldonGabriel/eldongabriel.github.io/_posts/2026-04-08-report-usn-journal-analysis.md

 ## 1.3 Resolution and Validation

-The system was checked to confirm the USN Journal is active and recording data correctly.
+The system was checked to confirm that the USN Journal was active and that the data were recorded correctly.

 | Parameter        | Configuration Value              |
 |-----------------|--------------------------------|